 - Right-click on the mouse driver and hit Update Driver.

-- Wait for the process to finish and Restart you PC.
+- Wait for the process to finish and restart your PC.

 Furthermore, you can uninstall the drivers, disconnect the mouse, restart your PC, reconnect the mouse and wait for Windows to reinstall the proper drivers.

-- In the Run window type regedit and hit Enter.
+- Press Windows + R, type regedit, and hit Enter.

-- Close the Registry Editor and go to mouse setting and change them how you see fit.
+- Close the Registry Editor, go to the mouse setting, and change them how you see fit.

-Modifying registry keys can be a bit complicated and can cause problems, so be sure to only change the keys as stated in the guide.
+Modifying registry keys can be a bit complicated and cause problems, so be sure to change the keys as stated in the guide.

 4. Perform a clean boot

-- In the Windows search box type msconfig and hit Enter.
+- Press Windows + R, type msconfig, and hit Enter.

-- Check Hide all Microsoft services and then click Disable all.
+- The System Configuration window will appear.
+Select the Services tab.
+Check Hide all Microsoft services and then click Disable all.

-- Go to Startup tab and click on Open Task Manager.
+- Go to the Startup tab and click on Open Task Manager.

-- In Task Manager go to Startup tab and Disable each startup item.
+- In the Task Manager, Disable each startup item.

 - Restart your PC.

-Hope that these solutions worked for you.
-Additionally, you can try some quick common fixes like checking the mouse hardware, changing the USB connection port and installing the latest updates for Windows 10.
+We hope that these solutions worked for you.
+Additionally, you can try some quick common fixes like checking the mouse hardware and changing the USB connection port.

-If you have any questions regarding the process or you don’t understand a certain step, feel free to post in the comments section below.
+If you have questions regarding the process or don’t understand a specific step, feel free to post in the comments section below.